NoneJou072/robochain/README.md

 ---

-Combining the large model (OpenAI-GPT3.5) with the ROS2 (Foxy) communication framework makes it easy for robot developers to quickly use the large model for development.
+Combining the large model (OpenAI-GPT3.5) with the ROS2 (Foxy) communication framework, adding prompts and task primitives The use of (primitives) is convenient for robot developers to quickly use large models for development.

 ---